ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_us_cvd/concept_model.rst

     - i.e., transition from susceptible to acute MI, stratified by cause
   * - Mean SBP
     - sum of SBP * person time
-    - Not included in timing test runs
+    - Not included in final runs
   * - Mean LDL-C
     - sum of LDL-C * person time
-    - Not included in timing test runs
+    - Not included in final runs
   * - Mean BMI
     - sum of BMI * person time
-    - Not included in timing test runs
+    - Not included in final runs
   * - Mean FPG
     - sum of FPG * person time
-    - Not included in timing test runs
+    - Not included in final runs
   * - Population achieving target LDL-C values
     - sum of person time in each category: <2.59, >/=2.59 and <3.36, >/=3.36 and <4.14, >/=4.14 and <4.91, >/=4.91; can be included only in final models
     -